Wednesday, January 26, 2011

 As far as coaching and demonstrating movements...I think about a month an a half after, I was comfortable doing this.

-"Bull"- It sent me to Dr. Kropf with a bit of Patella Femoral Syndrome (which took about two weeks to come back).
+The road back hasn't been easy, I think I over did it a little by doing the "Bull"- It sent me to Dr. Kropf with a bit of Patella Femoral Syndrome (which took about two weeks to come back).
 Be cautiou!
 There is still a good bit of relaxin in your body.

 If anything, I think being healthy and active has helped my milk production and hormone level.